nextstrain/docs.nextstrain.org/src/install.rst

 `Conda <https://docs.conda.io/en/latest/>`_ is a package and environment management system that allows you to install Python and other software into controlled environments without disrupting other software you have installed (e.g., on your computer, your shared cluster, etc.).
 Conda provides an appropriate version of Python required by all approaches to installing Nextstrain tools.

+`Mamba <https://github.com/mamba-org/mamba>`_ is a drop-in replacement for most ``conda`` functionality that implements a faster dependency solving algorithm in C++ and multithreaded downloads.
+As a result, mamba can install conda packages much faster and more accurately than the original conda installer.

 `Docker <https://docker.com/>`_ is a container system freely-available for all platforms.
 When you use the Docker build/view environment, you don’t need to manage any other Nextstrain software dependencies as validated versions are already bundled into `a container image by the Nextstrain team <https://github.com/nextstrain/docker-base/>`_.